Function of Cholangiocytes in chronic liver diseases

 Focus on NAFLD

 The FunChol program will systematically address these questions in the context of Non-Alcoholic Fatty Liver Disease (NAFLD).
-This chronic disease and its progressive form, Non-Alcoholic Steatohepatitis (NASH), represent the most rapidly rising cause of liver cirrhosis worldwide.
-Currently, there is no therapy for this major health care challenge.
+This chronic disease and its progressive form, Non-Alcoholic Steatohepatitis (NASH), represent the most rapidly rising cause of liver cirrhosis worldwide, and there is currently no therapy for this major health care challenge.

 Overall, this multidisciplinary proposal will reveal the molecular interplays by which liver injuries can affect cholangiocytes and how, in turn, cholangiocytes react to improve tissue repair or to aggravate disease.
 This research will pave the way for the development of new therapeutics controlling regeneration to limit disease progression.